220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

   - this provides Scalability, flexibility, and innovation
   - The pros are the cost, scaling, and security.
 - The types of cloud service types are IaaS, PaaS, SaaS
-  - [IaaS] - Infrastructure as a service is a type of cloud computing service that offers essential compute, storage, and networking resources on demand
+  - [IaaS] - Infrastructure as a service is a type of cloud computing service/server that offers essential compute, storage, and networking resources on demand
   - [PaaS] - Platform as a service (PaaS) is a cloud environment in which customers can develop, manage, and deliver applications.
 Azure services is an example of PaaS
-  - [SaaS] - Software as a service grants access to a vendor’s cloud-based software
+  - [SaaS] - Software as a service delivering applications and granting access over the Internet—as a service.
+Instead of installing and maintaining software, you simply access it via the Internet

 - Access Modifiers in Cloud Computing
   - [Private] - Only accessible by a certain organization